DevynCJohnson/Pybooster/Coding_Standards.md

 - Use ES6 (ECMAScript 2015)
 - Do not use JSX
 - Filenames must be lowercase and may include underscores or hyphens
+- Always use `'use strict';`
+- For JavaScript files, place `'use strict';` (with two new-lines before and after) after the file's documentation comment-block
 - Always put spaces around operators and after commas
 - Always end a simple statement with a semicolon
 - Do not end a compound-statement with a semicolon